Authorised Health Professionals

 Practice name Doctor’s name Suburb/City Category Direct Upload

-The AHP scheme provides a low maintenance and easily accessible directory of participating Authorised Health Professionals.
-Workers who require a medical assessment can search the RIW website for their closest participating AHP, who can conduct a medical examination that will be accepted by participating RIW organisations.
+The AHP Program provides a low maintenance and easily accessible directory of participating Authorised Health Professionals.
+Workers who require a medical assessment can search the AHP Program website for their closest participating AHP, who can conduct a medical examination that will be accepted by participating RIW organisations.

-The AHP scheme is non-mandatory, but has been created to provide national consistency and transferability across the rail industry by the Australasian Railway Association and Rail Industry Safety Standards Board (RISSB).
-It is the responsibility of the Network Operator to appoint and manage delegated Authorised Health Professionals and Chief Medical Officers.
+The AHP Program is mandatory as of the 11th of November, 2024, and has been created to provide national consistency and transferability across the rail industry by the Australasian Railway Association and Rail Industry Safety Standards Board (RISSB).
+It is the responsibility of the Network Operator to appoint and manage delegated Chief Medical Officers.

-Only those AHP’s who have completed training and assessment as delivered by a recognised AHP trainer, will be displayed in the AHP list.
+Only those AHP’s who have completed training and assessment as delivered by a recognised Chief Medical Officer will be displayed in the AHP list.

-To become an RIW Program registered AHP, click here.
+To become a registered Authorised Health Professional, click here.

 National Standard for Health Assessment of Rail Safety Workers